erik-smit/BooterMicro/README.md

 ## Thanks

-Thanks go to Michael Renner for coming up with this spiffy name so quickly. :)
+- @terrorobe for coming up with this spiffy name so quickly. :)